schropes/fora-corpus/README.md

 ## Annotations: personal sharing and facilitation strategies

-Over 25% of the conversations have been manually annotated for two types of personal sharing, and seven defined facilitation strategies.
+Over 25% of the conversations (70 conversations, 10,625 speaker turns) have been manually annotated for two types of personal sharing, and seven defined facilitation strategies.

 All annotations allowed for multi-labeling.